 A universal basic income will have a particular nice side-effect: It will revolutionize the academic system.
 With no worries about money, more people would do whatever is of interest to them.
-As a result there would a lot more scientists.
-This is a usually overlooked aspect of an “universal basic income”.
+As a result, there would a lot more scientists.
+This is a usually overlooked aspect of a “universal basic income”.

 For some people, money without a job will mean that they stop doing anything that requires effort.
 The will start watching TV or playing video games all day.

 Yet, for some, it will mean the opposite.